sampotts/plyr/readme.md

     <tr>
       <td><code>sources</code></td>
       <td>Array</td>
-      <td>This is an array of sources. <code>type</code> is optional for YouTube and Vimeo when specifying an array.
-For YouTube and Vimeo media, the video ID or URL must be passed as the source as shown above.
+      <td>This is an array of sources. <code>type</code> is optional for YouTube, Vimeo and Wistia when specifying an array.
+For YouTube, Vimeo and Wistia media, the video ID or URL must be passed as the source as shown above.
 The keys of this object are mapped directly to HTML attributes so more can be added to the object if required.</td>
     </tr>
     <tr>
       <td><code>poster</code></td>